vstirbu/mongoose-jsonschema/README.md

 var model = mongoose.model('Example', schema);
 ```

 Now, every time the model is converted to JSON, the representation will convey to the client the link that describes the schema of the document.
+The representation uses the [HAL](http://stateless.co/hal_specification.html) convention but other san be used as well.